modular-ml/wrapyfi/wrapyfi_extensions/wrapyfi_ros2_interfaces/README.md

 **WARNING**: These instructions are located in https://github.com/fabawi/wrapyfi/blob/master/wrapyfi_extensions/wrapyfi_ros2_interfaces

-To run the Wrapyfi ROS2 interfaces, you need to compile the ROS2 interfaces.
-To do so, you need to have ROS2 installed on your system.
+To run the Wrapyfi ROS2 services and transmit audio messages, you need to compile the ROS2 interfaces.
+ROS2 must already be installed on your system, with all its build dependencies.
 You can find the installation instructions [here](https://docs.ros.org/en/humble/Installation.html).

 ## Prerequisites